-The MIC has also recently begun analysing the state of competition between MVNOs.
+The MIC has recently begun analysing the state of competition between MVNOs.
 In particular, the MIC has expressed concerns that MNOs might favour affiliated MVNOs and, in turn, discriminate against unaffiliated MVNOs by providing them slower data traffic speeds.
-The MIC did not mention any MNOs by name, but many commentators believe that the MIC was referring specifically to KDDI (with respect to UQ Communications, an MVNO that is 32 per cent-owned by KDDI) and SoftBank (with respect to Y!Mobile, a low-cost mobile service affiliated with SoftBank).
+The MIC did not mention any MNOs by name, but many commentators believe that the MIC was referring specifically to KDDI (which owns 32 per cent of UQ Communications) and SoftBank (which is affiliated with Y!Mobile).
 In October 2018, the MIC established new regulations prohibiting MNOs from discriminating between MVNOs with respect to data traffic speeds.
-In connection with the foregoing, in May 2020, the MIC revised the MVNO guidelines to, among other things, clarify that an MNO is permitted to operate an MVNO business by relying on a network provided by another MNO, but if such operation of the MVNO business substantially harms competition, the MIC may restrict that business through an administrative order.
+In connection with the foregoing, in May 2020, the MIC revised the MVNO guidelines to, among other things, clarify that an MNO is permitted to operate an MVNO business by relying on a network provided by a third-party MNO (in addition to relying on the MNO's own network), but if such operation of the MVNO business substantially harms competition or the provider ceases development of its MNO network in favour of focusing on its MVNO business that takes advantage of the MNO networks of other providers, the MIC may restrict the MVNO business through an administrative order.